Germany–United States relations: Venezuelan crisis of 1902–1903

-American images of Germany Before 1917
+American images of Germany before 1917

 By 1900 American writers were criticizing German aggressiveness in foreign affairs, and warned against German militarism.
 Books on anti-German topics including politics, naval power, and diplomacy reached educated audiences.
 German-Americans stayed neutral and largely ignored Berlin; indeed many of them had left as young men to escape the German draft.
 The Venezuela episode of 1903 focused American media attention on Kaiser Wilhelm II, who was increasingly erratic and aggressive.
 The media highlighted his militarism and belligerent speeches and imperialistic goals.
 Meanwhile, London was becoming increasingly friendly toward Washington.
 However, when the U.S. was neutral in the First World War, Hollywood tried to be neutral.

-No one expected a war in 1914 until the July Crisis suddenly saw a major war between the Central Powers (Germany and Austria-Hungary) and the Allied (France, Britain and Russia), with smaller nations also involved.
+No one expected a war in 1914 until the July Crisis suddenly saw a major war between the Central Powers (Germany and Austria-Hungary) and the Allied Powers (France, Britain and Russia), with smaller nations also involved.
 The US insisted on neutrality.
 President Woodrow Wilson's highest priority was to broker a peace and he used his trusted aide, Colonel House on numerous efforts.
 For example, on June 1, 1914, House met secretly with the Kaiser in his palace, proposing that Germany, the United States, and Britain unite to ensure peace and develop Third World countries.
 The Kaiser was mildly interested but Britain was in a major domestic crisis over Ireland and nothing developed.

 Apart from an Anglophile element of British descent, America public opinion at first echoed Wilson.
 The sentiment for neutrality was particularly strong among Irish Americans, German Americans, and Scandinavian Americans as well as poor white southern farmers, cultural leaders, Protestant churchmen, and women in general.